weitzman/blog/_posts/2017-07-26-xdebug-acquia-drush.md

 1. SSH with a tunnel: `drush @massgov.prod -v --ssh-options="-R 9000:localhost:9000" ssh`
     1. Replace `@massgov.prod` with your own site alias
     1. This command connects to Acquia via SSH *AND* opens a tunnel from Acquia's port 9000 to your laptop's port 9000.
 This allows PHP on Acquia to connect to your PHPStorm no matter what firewall separates you.
-If your site alias (e.g. @massgov.prod) already defines ssh-options option, then above needs to be changes as follows:
+If your site alias (e.g. @massgov.prod) already defines ssh-options option, then above needs to be changed as follows:
-        1. If using Drush9, you may make a CLI request with --ssh-options='-R 9000:localhost:9000 ADD STUFF FROM ALIAS HERE'.
+        1. If using Drush9, you may make a CLI request with `--ssh-options='-R 9000:localhost:9000 ADD STUFF FROM ALIAS HERE'`.
-        1. If using Drush8, you must edit your alias to add the -R 9000:localhost:9000.
+        1. If using Drush8, you must edit your alias to add the `-R 9000:localhost:9000`.
 You can't add that from the CLI.
     1. To verify that the tunnel is working, you can run `netstat -nlt | grep 9000` in same terminal window.
 If you see output, you are good.
 1. In your local PHPStorm project, _Run => Start listening for PHP Debug Connections_
 1. In your local PHPStorm project, _Run => Break at the first line in PHP scripts_